algolia/generative-experiences/packages/generative-experiences-react/README.md

 Parameters:

 - **appId** The Algolia Application ID
-- **indexName** The Algolia Index used for generating and displaying Generative AI guides
+- **indexName** The Algolia Index used for generating and displaying Guides
 - **searchOnlyAPIKey** The Algolia Search API Key needed for reading index data
 - **writeAPIKey** The Algolia Write API Key needed for generating guides
 - **region** The Region of the Algolia Application.
 Can be either `us` or `eu`.
 Default is `us`

-### Generative AI Guides Headlines
+### Guides Headlines

-Generate, retrieve and display headlines for generative AI guides using the `useGuidesHeadlines` hook or `GuidesHeadlines` widget.
+Generate, retrieve and display headlines for Guides using the `useGuidesHeadlines` hook or `GuidesHeadlines` widget.

 ```jsx
 import React from 'react';